Saur0o0n/PIDKiln/README.md

 **MAX31855**

-Connected to one of three SPI on ESP32 - called HSPI (MOSI-13, MISO-12, CLK-14) CS-15/27
+Connected to one of three SPI on ESP32 - called HSPI (MOSI-13, MISO-12, CLK-14) CS-27/15
+Add 10nF capacitor to thermocouple input pins - it's a must to have reliable readout.

 EPS32	| MAX31855 A
 --------|---------